Redefining Fun, Speed & Comfort

 Conclusion

 The WindRider Rave is a fun boat to sail in displacement mode.
-It’s a fine sailboat with good speed and pointing ability.
-Its large square-toppedthom3.jpg (8407 bytes) main, rotating mast, self-tacking jib, asymmetrical roller furling screecher package and, of course, the foil system allow for plenty of growth for the experienced sailor while novices can successfully "fly" it.
+Its a fine sailboat with good speed and pointing ability.
+Its large square-topped main, rotating mast, self-tacking jib, asymmetrical roller furling screecher package and, of course, the foil system allow for plenty of growth for the experienced sailor while novices can successfully "fly" it.
 Changing gears in a machine like this is almost redefining the term.

 Thom Burns publishes Northern Breezes.
 He also reps WindRider Trimarans in eight midwestern states.